quocdeptraibodoi19/Climate_DE_Project/README.md

 ### Infrastructure Setup

 To support our data pipeline, we have created a robust infrastructure using Amazon Web Services (AWS).
-The infrastructure consists of:
+The infrastructure of the data pipeline consists of:

 - Three Amazon Elastic Compute Cloud (EC2) instances:
   - The first instance hosts a Docker container with an Apache Airflow application, which includes a PostgreSQL database for metadata storage, an Airflow scheduler, and an Airflow webserver.